bricboi/quiz-game/README.md

 ### Possible features:

-* API connection to a Google Form so that questions and answers can be submitted which gives more variation to questions asked, or can make it usefull in other subjects eg: studying for exams.
+* API connection to a Google Form so that questions and answers can be submitted which gives more variation to questions asked, or can make it usefull in other cases eg. studying for exams.
 * Game asks user if they wish to restart the game once it is over
 * Game asks if user wants to play the game once n has been given so as to not have to rerun the program